 - Eat well.

 - Stop smoking.
-Your midwife or GP can help you find ‘stop smoking’ services.
+Your GP or midwife can help you find ‘stop smoking’ services.

-- Find some time each week to do something that you enjoy, improves your mood or helps you relax.
+- Find some time each week to do something that you enjoy.
+This improves your mood and helps you relax.

 - Let family and friends help you with housework and shopping.
 Say yes to offers of help.

 - Exercise.
 Even a gentle walk in the fresh air every day or two will make a difference.

 Above all, be kind to yourself.
 The most important thing you can do is look after yourself and your baby.